Tuning Higher Order Structure in Colloidal Fluids: Introduction

-Among the attractions of dipolar colloidal systems is the ease with which the dipolar interactions can be tuned with the external field.
-Indeed real space studies of such systems led to the discovery of many crystal structures including fcc, hcp, bcc, body-centered tetragonal (bct) and body-centered orthorhombic (bco) structures ~\cite{yethiraj2003,hynninen2005,bharti2015}, along with a transient labyrinthine structure ~\cite{dassanayake2000}.
-Tuning the electric field \emph{in--situ} enables the control of phenomena such as a martensitic transition ~\cite{yethiraj2004}.

-Adding softness ~\cite{colla2018} or attractions ~\cite{semwal2022} to the interaction potential further increases the range of structures into which the system may self--assemble.
+Here we shall focus on dipolar systems with an external field.
+A particular attraction of these systems is the ease with which the dipolar interactions can be tuned with the external field.
+Indeed a combination of real~\cite{yethiraj2003} and reciprocal space~\cite{klokkenburg2007,wiedenmann2008} studies of such systems enables the investigation of a variety of crystal structures including fcc, hcp, bcc, body-centered tetragonal (bct) and body-centered orthorhombic (bco) structures~\cite{yethiraj2003,hynninen2005,bharti2015}, along with a transient labyrinthine structure~\cite{dassanayake2000}.
+Tuning the electric (or magnetic) field \emph{in--situ} enables the control of phenomena such as a martensitic transition~\cite{yethiraj2004}.
+Adding softness~\cite{colla2018} or attractions~\cite{semwal2022} to the interaction potential further increases the range of structures into which the system may self--assemble.

 In addition to the rich crystalline phase behavior, dipolar colloids feature a fluid phase at lower colloid volume fraction and electric field strength than those at which the crystals are found.
-In the colloidal fluid, as the field strength is increased, the symmetry--breaking dipolar interaction leads to a ``string fluid'' of particles organized in vertical lines \cite{dassanayake2000,yethiraj2003,li2010}, which can form the basis for producing ``colloidal polymers'' \cite{vutukuri2012}.
-The emergence of this string fluid suggests a rather rich structure in the fluid.
-If characterized, such fluid structure could provide information on mechanisms by which nucleation in the polymorphic system might occur, due to the relation between fluid structure and crystallization \cite{gasser2009,russo2012,schilling2010}.

-Characterizing structure in the fluid state beyond pair correlations is challenging, although not impossible \cite{royall2015physrep}, and theoretical treatments have been developed for the higher--order structural of hard spheres \cite{hansen,robinson2019}.
-In experiment, particle--resolved studies of colloidal systems are ideal for studying higher--order structural correlations since particle--resolved data is amenable to the same kind of structural analyses as that of computer simulation, for which a number of methods have been developed \cite{ivlev}.
+Interestingly, the symmetry--breaking dipolar interactions cause this fluid to assemble into string--like structures which are aligned in the direction of the electric field~\cite{dassanayake2000,yethiraj2003,li2010}.
+This ``string fluid'' has been investigated analytically~\cite{elfimova2012} and can form the basis for producing ``colloidal polymers''~\cite{vutukuri2012,wei2016}.
+Meanwhile, it is possible to take the system out of equilibrium, which enables investigation of string growth mechanisms~\cite{bensalah2023}, and aggregation phenomena between the strings~\cite{messina2023}.
+This suggests that the structure of the ``string fluid'' may be rather interesting and it has been investigated analytically~\cite{elfimova2012} and in reciprocal space~\cite{pyanzina2007} in addition to real space~\cite{yethiraj2003,semwal2022}.